fieldtrip/website/workshop/fitng2023/do_group_analysis.md

 tags: [fitng2023]
 ---

-# Analysis script to perform the group analysis

 This page is part of the [Interactive Virtual Workshop organized by the Fetal, Infant, & Toddler Neuroimaging Group](/workshop/fitng2023).

 The script on this page and the data in BIDS format are part of Meyer, M., Lamers, D., Kayhan, E., Hunnius, S., & Oostenveld, R. (2021).
 Enhancing reproducibility in developmental EEG research: BIDS, cluster-based permutation tests, and effect sizes, Developmental Cognitive Neuroscience, 52, 101036, https://doi.org/10.1016/j.dcn.2021.101036.